michaellunzer/michaellunzer-portfolio/README.md

 I also learned a lot from Andrew Mead's [Great Gatsby bootcamp](https://www.youtube.com/watch?v=8t0vNu2fCCM&t=1762s).
 It's a 4 hour video and will teach you enough to be dangerous with GatsbyJS.

   [![Netlify Status](https://api.netlify.com/api/v1/badges/56830697-4149-4bad-83e2-21dfe7b3d5b3/deploy-status)](https://app.netlify.com/sites/michaellunzer/deploys)

+## Everything below this is from the original readme.md file

 Kick-off your Portfolio website with RG-Portfolio gatsby starter.
 We have used [Gatsby](https://www.gatsbyjs.org/) + [Contenful](https://www.gatsbyjs.org/packages/gatsby-source-contentful/?=Contenful).